-A: There is a huge asteroid belt between the orbits of Rigel III and Rigel IV, probably a planet that never formed or possibly a remnant of a breakup of a larger planet.
-Thousands of these asteroids are mined for minerals.
+A: There is a huge asteroid belt between the orbits of Yee'laa and R'ehhaknnizah'lohma, probably a planet that never formed or possibly a remnant of a breakup of a larger planet.
+Thousands of these asteroids are mined for their minerals.

 IV.
-R'ehhaknnizah'lohma: Commonly called "Rigel" or "Rigel IV", this Class-M planet is the homeworld of the Rigellians.
+R'ehhaknnizah'lohma: Commonly called "Rigel" or "Rigel IV," this Class-M planet is the homeworld of the Rigellians.
 See the planetary survey.